-It is vitally important that you find a shoe that is comfortable, not to heavy, and suited to the terrain in the areas that you will be hiking thru.
+It is vitally important that you find a shoe that is comfortable, not too heavy, and suited to the terrain in the areas that you will be hiking thru.
 A quality and well-fit hiking shoe will make the difference between a hike that is enjoyable and one that is miserable.

-These shoes tend to look much more like a tennis shoe or sandal, opposed to the leather ankle length boot that some first think of.
+These shoes tend to look much more like a tennis shoe or sandals, opposed to the leather ankle-length boot that some first think of.
 While there are many companies utilizing this popular trend, the Merrell brand is embracing this design aesthetic and adding some great innovations of their own.

 Their shoes are incredibly well made and their company collaborates with other leading companies such as Vibram insoles to make shoes that bring superior comfort and usability.
 With a wide variety of shoes to choose from their company has something for everyone’s needs.

-We’ve put together this reviews to help you out with the process.
+With all they have to offer, how do you know where to start?
+We’ve put together these reviews to help you out with the process.
 Listed are the top 10 shoes (5 men’s and 5 women’s) from the Merrell website.
 These are listed based on the highest reviews and most purchased.